Spot Metering – A Beginner’s Guide on How to Use it

 To make a correct exposure, a camera’s sensor must receive the right amount of light.
 When the sensor in a camera is exposed to too much light, the photo will be overexposed.
 If it is exposed to not enough light, the image will be underexposed.
 Properly controlled exposure metering helps you or your camera set a correct exposure.

 A correct exposure is what you decide is right.
 Photography is subjective.
-Many photographers aim to have a broad range of tones that contains detail at both ends of the scale.
+Many photographers aim to have a broad range of tones that contain detail at both ends of the scale.
 They expect that this is what makes an image properly exposed.

 This often depends on the light.
 Sometimes the light is soft and even.
 It’s easy to get a correct exposure reading when the light is like this.
-At other times in your photography experience, you’ll be making images where the light is hard, and there is high contrast.
+At other times in your photography experience, you’ll be making images where the light is hard and there is high contrast.
 Light meters will not always provide you with the best exposure in these circumstances when they are set to the default mode.

 Setting the best metering mode for the light you are working in helps you adjust the aperture and shutter speed for the best exposure settings.
 In hard light, spot metering is often the best option.
 When you use spot metering, you can choose the focus point of the meter.
 The exposure calculation is likely to be more precise and will properly expose your image.